ukhsa-collaboration/foodscanner_compute/README.md

     -e S3_IMAGE_BUCKET_SECRET="thisIsAFakeBucketSecretdfe2434dgernZW3Wx" \
     -e S3_IMAGE_BUCKET_NAME="my-bucket-of-images" \
     -e S3_IMAGE_BUCKET_PATH="/" \
+    -e ML_ALGORITHM="spacy" \
     swaps-compute-engine
 ```

 Alternatively, you can put the environment variables into an env file, and specify it with `--env-file`.

+### Database Requirements
+To improve performance, the code in this project is likely t send very large queries to the database.
+* The `max_allowed_packet_size` MySQL configuration variable needs to be increased to above its default of 64MiB.
+* The database should have at least 2 GiB of RAM.

 ### Crontab
-To achieve the desired effect of starting up, running the calculations, and shutting down, install the cros.conf file
+To achieve the desired effect of starting up, running the calculations, and shutting down, install the crons.conf file
 on the server hosting the docker container.